 The platform's standard price range is $29.95 to 299.95 a month for subscription plans, but you will need to read the fine print to determine what exactly you’re getting.
 Also, depending on your revenue range, you may be charged a 2% fee per transaction.

-While Magento’s open-source edition is free, Magento Commerce will come at a price – but this depends on you.
+While Magento’s open-source edition is free to download, Magento Commerce will come at a price – but this depends on you.
 You then install it on your own web server with the cost of website support, development and reliable hosting like with Siteground.
 Then the price of the package the platform offers you will depend on the details you submit regarding the nature of your business, sales volume, and profits.
 Dependent upon what you are after, rumour has it that you will pay anything from £10,000 per annum and well in excess, dependent upon your needs.

 Winner – Draw!
-Again, Shopify and Bigcommerce tie in this in this ‘Pricing' category of this BigCommerce vs Magento vs Shopify comparison. – also, we prefer them because of the transparency.
+Again, Shopify and BigCommerce tie in this in this ‘Pricing' category of this BigCommerce vs Magento vs Shopify comparison. – also, we prefer them because of the transparency.
 What you see is what you get and you don’t have to disclose sensitive information regarding your business.

 While Shopify is a great all-rounder that is easily scalable, we give this battle to BigCommerce as Comparison Winner.
 This is because BigCommerce delivers best when it comes to offering a sensible, scalable, and practical package to larger businesses.